How It Works

 SmartPlay vs the FPL baseline and OpenFPL, per gameweek.
 Select a season to see how ranking accuracy and prediction error evolve across the year.
 All metrics are computed on starters only (players with 60+ minutes).

-Measures how well the model ranks players from best to worst.
-1.0 means a perfect ranking, 0.0 is random.
-It doesn't care about exact scores — just whether the model correctly identifies who will outscore whom.
+Did the model correctly predict who would outscore whom?
+1.0 means perfect ranking, 0.0 is random.
+It doesn't care about exact scores — just the order.
 Higher is better.

-The average difference between predicted and actual points, in FPL points.
-An MAE of 2.5 means predictions are typically off by about 2–3 points per player per gameweek.
+How far off were the predictions, on average?
+Measured in FPL points.
+An error of 2.5 means predictions are typically off by about 2–3 points per player per gameweek.
 Lower is better.

 How we compare to the leading commercial model

 How does SmartPlay compare to FPL Review, the leading commercial FPL prediction service?
-Daniel Groos's published paper benchmarked OpenFPL against FPL Review using bucket RMSE — prediction error grouped by outcome type.
-We computed SmartPlay's numbers using the same bucket definitions so all three models can be compared side by side.
+Daniel Groos's published paper benchmarked OpenFPL against FPL Review by grouping players into outcome types (blanks, tickers, haulers) and measuring prediction error in each group.
+We ran SmartPlay through the same test so all three models can be compared side by side.

 The bottom line: SmartPlay is competitive with FPL Review, the leading commercial prediction service.
 SmartPlay has the lowest error on Tickers (3–4 point returns) by a wide margin — the bread-and-butter outcomes where picking the right player each week adds up over a season.
 Haulers are essentially a three-way tie.
 FPL Review has an edge on Zeros and Blanks, likely due to proprietary minute projections.

-Where SmartPlay stands out further is ranking accuracy.
-Spearman correlation measures how well a model orders players from best to worst — and at 0.730, SmartPlay leads across all three test seasons.
-For FPL managers deciding between two transfers, getting the ranking right matters more than nailing the exact score.
+Where SmartPlay stands out further is ranking accuracy — how well it orders players from best to worst.
+SmartPlay scores 0.728 on the unseen 2025-26 season, the highest across our test seasons.
+For FPL managers choosing between two transfers, getting the ranking right matters more than nailing the exact score.

 What the model can't do

 Football is inherently unpredictable.
 No model can foresee red cards, injuries during a match, penalty decisions, or a 30-yard screamer.
-Our average error is about 1 point per player per gameweek — good enough to make informed decisions, but not crystal-ball territory.
+Our average error is under 1 point per player per gameweek, and about 2.3 points when you only look at players who actually started — good enough to make informed decisions, but not crystal-ball territory.

 The model is strongest at ranking — identifying which players are likely to outscore others — rather than predicting exact point totals.
-That's why Spearman correlation (a ranking metric) is our primary measure and the one we optimise for.
+That's why ranking accuracy is the metric we care about most and the one we optimise for.